yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_04.md

 Should be written,

-> The first notify resource prints '`Print override`', showing that the local variable '`global`' has overridden the global value.
+> The first notify resource outputs '`Print override`', showing that the local variable '`global`' has overridden the global value.

 Thus making the scope of the `global` variable more clear.